Copyright © 2006-2010 Davor Ocelic

 The command will keep printing log messages to the screen as they arrive.

-Our test system will be called monarch.spinlock.hr and
+Our test system will be called monarch.example.com

-have an IP address of 192.168.7.12.
-Both the server and
+have an IP address of 192.168.7.12

 the client will be installed on the same machine.
 However, to differentiate